 - We won’t send any plastic to landfill

-We use Reworked to recycle and upcycle difficult materials which would normally be thrown away.
+We use Reworked to recycle and upcycle difficult materials which would normally be thrown away, at our own cost.
 Any plastic that comes into our warehouse goes into the Reworked box to be made into something new.

 We know that we're still at the beginning of what is going to be a long journey, but it's great to see that other companies in our industry have already followed our lead and started selling firewood in plastic free packaging which is awesome!
 If only they'd stop importing it too...